arasuarun/arasuarun.github.io/index.md

 title: Home
 ---

-I'm a fourth-year PhD student at New York University advised by Joseph Bonneau.
+I'm a fifth-year PhD student at New York University.
+I'm fortunate to be advised by [Joseph Bonneau](https://jbonneau.com/).

-My research focuses on applying zero-knowledge proofs to real-world systems.
-I'm broadly interested in applied cryptography, privacy, and blockchains.
+My PhD research focuses on building efficient zero-knowledge proofs to verify real-world systems.
+I'm broadly interested in applied cryptography, decentralization, and privacy.

 # Publications